entropia/tip-toi-reveng/Table-Notes.md

  * 0x0018 The seventh 32-bit-word points to the data directly following the list of the welcome samples.
 Maybe this means something like "end of table data"?
  * 0x001c The eighth 32-bit-word is a small number, differing between books.
  * 0x0020 is a byte that contains the lenght of the Chomptech data format version string.
- * 0x0021 Then follows the string 'CHOMPTECH DATA FORMAT CopyRight 2009 Ver2.5.0908' or similar, resembling the length given at 0x0020
+ * 0x0021 Then follows the string `CHOMPTECH DATA FORMAT CopyRight 2009 Ver2.5.0908` or similar, resembling the length given at 0x0020
- * directly after that the is a version strings like '20111024' followed by zero bytes up to 0x005f
+ * directly after that the is a version strings like `20111024` followed by zero bytes up to 0x005f
  * 0x0060 For some books a 32bit address pointing to a place where another pointer can be found.
 Otherwise 0
  * 0x0064 to 0x0070 are 0
  * 0x0071 This points to a list that contains the address of the welcome samples played when the power on symbol is pointed at.